 Opticians, Optometrists, and Ophthalmologists: What’s the Diff?

-When you need an eye specialist, who you gonna call?
-Here’s who’s who in your doctor’s office
+When you need an eye care specialist, who you gonna call?
+Here’s your CliffsNotes guide to the three O’s: opticians, optometrists, and ophthalmologists

-At America’s Best Contacts & Eyeglasses, we’re incredibly proud of our network of skilled and experienced eye care professionals.
+At America’s Best Contacts & Eyeglasses, we’re incredibly proud of our network of skilled and experienced eye care professionals, including opticians, optometrists, and ophthalmologists.
 But please don’t ask them to deliver your baby.

 “I’ve been asked if I’m an obstetrician!” laughs Miami-based optometrist Laurie Lesser, O.D., with the South Florida Regional Eye Associates, located inside an America’s Best.